 2. Research plan

 There are two basic ingredients in a piece of written content.
 There’s (1) the information and (2) the putting together of the information – the writing.
 No writer simply sits down and starts writing.
 First comes the research.
-Some of the strongest B2B content is data driven storytelling based on credible research.
+Some of the strongest B2B content and copy is data driven storytelling based on credible research.

 The first step is to figure out what research you need.
 What data?
 With marketing writing, the primary focus is often the target audience.
 What do they want?
 What keeps them awake at night?
 What motivates them?
 What data and information will engage them?